apurba-biswas/apurba-biswas/README.md

 I'm a graduate student at the University of Toronto, using machine learning techniques to study Atmospheric Physics

 - 🔭 I’m currently working on using a Deep Learning model to predict summertime tropospheric ozone over the United States
-- 🌱 I’m currently learning Python+GIS, Statistics, ML + MLOps
+- 🌱 I’m currently learning Python+GIS, ML + MLOps & Applied Statistics (to climate data)
--